List of Emmerdale characters introduced in 2014: Lawrence White

+Nisha Sharma

+Nisha Sharma, played by Sheena Patel, is the cousin of Priya (Fiona Wade), who attends her Mehnndi hen party, ahead of her arranged marriage to Rakesh Kotecha (Pasha Bocarie).
+Nisha tells Priya that it took her a year to fall in love with her husband Raj, which was also an arranged marriage.

+In 2023, Nisha was mentioned again when her brother Suni Sharma (Brahmdeo Shannon Ramana), and father Amit Sharma (Anil Goutam), are introduced to the series, following the revelation that Rishi Sharma (Bhasker Patel), wasn't Jai Sharma's (Chris Bisson) biological father.
+It was revealed that Jai's mother Georgia Sharma (Lin Blakley) had a fling with her father Amit Sharma (Anil Goutam), who is Jai's biological father.
+When her brother Suni and father Amit arrived in the village, it was revealed that Nisha had left her husband, Raj.

 Carl Holliday

 Carl Holliday made his first on screen appearance on 7 October 2014.
 He's the son of Jimmy King (Nick Miles) and Juliette Holliday (Amelia Curtis).

 Carl was conceived after a mix up at the fertility clinic meant Juliette was impregnated with Jimmy's sperm rather than that of her chosen donor.
 Juliette tracked down Jimmy so he could sign the papers that waved his rights to her unborn baby but she ended up going into labour at Jimmy's house.
 Jimmy's wife Nicola King (Nicola Wheeler) helped Juliette deliver a son, whom she named Carl, unaware that it was also the name of Jimmy's deceased brother Carl King (Tom Lister).
 Juliette initially allowed Jimmy to have access to Carl but that stopped when she and her husband reconciled and decided to be a proper family.
 Nicola guilt-tripped Juliette into allowing Jimmy to see Carl for one last time, but Nicola took him and ran away.
 Nicola returned not long afterwards and Juliette was persuaded not to press charges against her.

 In January 2016, Jimmy called Juliette to check up on Carl.
 Juliette appeared in the café and gave Carl to Jimmy explaining her husband had left her again.
 Jimmy agreed to look after Carl until Juliette had put her life back together.
 A few weeks later, Juliette agreed to give Jimmy parental responsibility as Carl was staying with Jimmy and Nicola on a more permanent basis.

 After struggling to juggle childcare, Nicola became a stay-at-home mother to Carl, and his half-siblings Elliot Windsor (Luca Hoyle) and Angelica King (Rebecca Bakes), but she soon became fed up and she and Jimmy switched roles so he became a full-time stay-at-home father.